colins-uky/MiniRover/README.md

 # MiniRover
-Repository for testing vision and controller code for NASA Lunabotics on a miniature rover bot
+Repository for testing vision and controller code for NASA Lunabotics on a miniature rover bot.